 Using existing software#

 Spack by default will quite happily just build everything itself, as long as a limited number of system requirements are satisfied.
 But you might want to use a compiler and MPI library from a host system.
-This is often the case if packages take a long time to build, or if you’ve got access to optimised versions of software that you don’t want to replicate yourself such as on ARC3 and ARC4.
+This is often the case if packages take a long time to build, or if you’ve got access to optimised versions of software that you don’t want to replicate yourself such as on Aire.

 In these circumstances, it’s useful to be able to tell Spack about existing software, so it can use those instead of rebuilding them.
 How much you tell Spack about your host system, and the installed software is up to you.
 On one hand you can massively reduce how much software you need to build yourself, but on the other hand, you become much more dependent on the host system.
 There’s not one right answer.